What is developer experience?

 Managers should work with their teams to establish working agreements that improve efficiency, enable all developers to participate, and provide a framework for uncovering problems that need broader support.
 Here are some examples of focus areas your working agreement might include:

 - Pickup / Review Time: Research shows that code reviews are the most consistent bottleneck for software delivery pipelines.
-Hence, it’s crucial to recognize the value of developers who unblock code reviews and reallocate support to those who need it.
+It's crucial to recognize the value of developers who unblock code reviews and reallocate support to those who need it.

 - PR Size: Small PRs are a leading indicator of software delivery efficiency.
 Large PRs could indicate a developer is working with complex parts of the codebase or needs tasks to be better scoped.